Ptolemy constant and uniformity: Introduction

 \section{Introduction}

 The classical Ptolemy theorem is a relation between the four sides and two diagonals of a cyclic quadrilateral.
-In \cite[10.9.2]{Ber09} it is formulated as Ptolemy inequality: \begin{thm} Let $ABCD$ be a quadrilateral.
+In \cite[10.9.2]{Ber09} it is formulated as Ptolemy inequality: \begin{prop} Let $ABCD$ be a quadrilateral.
 Then

-and inequality holds as equality if and only if the points $A$, $B$, $C$ and $D$ lie on a circle or on a line. \end{thm} Based on this fact we define Ptolemy constant, which can be used to measure roundness of plane curves.
+and inequality holds as equality if and only if the points $A$, $B$, $C$ and $D$ lie on a circle or on a line. \end{prop} Based on this fact we define Ptolemy constant, which can be used to measure roundness of plane curves.

 Let $J \subset \overline{\mathbb{R}^2}$ be a Jordan curve.
 For points $a,b,c,d \in J$ in this order we define